 Do not wear hoods or any other head gear, including ball caps, during class.
 I wish to see your eyes at all times.
 Participation in classroom discussions and other activities is mandatory if you wish to learn all that is available to you in this class.
 Some of the material that we will cover is not included in your textbook.
-If you are not paying attention, you will not get it.
+If you are not paying attention or are asleep or absent, you will not get it.